Repairing DoS Vulnerability of Real-World Regexes: Repair Algorithm

-In this section, we describe the architecture of our repair algorithm and each of its components in detail.
-Recall from Section~\ref{sec:intro} and \ref{sec:example} that our algorithm adopts the template-based search with search space pruning approach of~\cite{10.1145/3093335.2993244, 10.1145/3360565} and the SMT-based constraint solving to find a solution within the given candidate template proposed in~\cite{10.1145/3360565}.
-Our algorithm extends them to support the extended features of real-world regular expressions and to guarantee invulnerability by asserting the \ltp{}.
-We begin by giving the overview of our repair algorithm in Section \ref{subsec:overview}.
-Then, we describe the detail of the search space pruning technique in Section~\ref{subsec:approx}, and that of the SMT constraint generation in Section~\ref{subsec:genconst}.
+In this section, we describe the details of our PBE repair algorithm.
+As discussed in Section~\ref{sec:example}, our algorithm builds on the previous approaches that use template-based search with search pruning~\cite{10.1145/3093335.2993244, 10.1145/3360565} and the SMT-based constraint solving to find a solution within the given candidate template~\cite{10.1145/3360565}.
+Our algorithm extends the constraint generations and the pruning techniques of the previous approaches with the support for real-world extensions and the assertion of \ltp{} to ensure invulnerability.
+We give the overview of the repair algorithm in Section~\ref{subsec:overview}.
+The details of the constraint generation is given in Section~\ref{subsec:genconst}.